provence2911/SQL-Dara-Analysis/SQL_P1_Pain_management/README.md

 - **Git & Github**

 # Analysis
-Each query for this project aimet at investigating specific aspects of pain management quality.
+Each query for this project aimed at investigating specific aspects of pain management quality.
 Here is how I approach each question:
-### 1. Overall successful rate of pain free / mild pain surgeries
+### 1. Overall successful rate of pain-free / mild pain surgeries
-To identify this ratio, I counted the number of cases having highest VAS ≤ 3 (pain scale) and total of surgical cases by month.
+To identify this ratio, I counted the number of cases having the highest VAS ≤ 3 (pain scale) and the total of surgical cases by month.

 ```sql
 SELECT